True to Nature: Open-Air Painting in Europe, 1780-1870

 The exhibition is curated by Harry Cooper, senior curator and head, department of modern art, National Gallery of Art, Washington; Alison de Lima Greene, Isabel Brown Wilson Curator of Modern & Contemporary Art, Museum of Fine Arts, Houston; Mark Godfrey, senior curator, international art, Tate Modern, London; and Kate Nesin, adjunct curator, contemporary art, Museum of Fine Arts, Boston.

-The exhibition is organized by the National Gallery of Art, Washington; the Museum of Fine Arts, Houston; Tate Modern, London; and the Museum of Fine Arts, Boston.
+The exhibition is organized by the National Gallery of Art, Washington; the Museum of Fine Arts, Boston; Tate Modern, London; and the Museum of Fine Arts, Houston.

 The Princely Collections, Liechtenstein: Five Centuries of European Painting and Sculpture

 National Gallery of Canada, Ottawa, June 5 – September 7, 2020

 Seattle Museum of Art, October 15, 2020 – January 10, 2021

 Kimbell Museum of Art, Fort Worth, February 14 – May 16, 2021

 National Gallery of Art, Washington, June 20 – September 6, 2021